sutoiku/puffin/RATIONALE.md

 - Support for Arrow and Parquet
 - Small footprint and no dependencies

+Alongside DuckDB, more innovative query engines are likely to emerge, many powered by [Apache Arrow](https://arrow.apache.org/) and | or accelerated by GPUs.

 **Benefits**:
 - Lower development costs for vendor
 - Richer feature set for users